cemyeniceli/GettingCleaningDataProject/README.md

 This repo contains the course project for [Coursera](https://www.coursera.org) ["Getting And Cleaning Data"](https://class.coursera.org/getdata-002) course that is part of [Data Science](https://www.coursera.org/specialization/jhudatascience/1?utm_medium=listingPage) specialization.

-There is an R script called `dataProcess.R`.
+There is an R script called `run_analysis.R`.
 It contains the code to do the following:

 1. Download a raw Human Activity Recognition Using Smartphones Dataset from UCI to `data` dir
 2. Read data